Harry Kewell: Liverpool (2003–2008)

-On 25 May 2005, Kewell became the second Australian-born player (Craig Johnston was born in South Africa) to win a major UEFA competition, when he became the only Australian to win the UEFA Champions League, playing in Liverpool's win over Milan in the 2005 Champions League final on penalties (Craig Johnston won the predecessor tournament to the Champions League, the European Cup).
-Kewell was controversially selected by manager Rafael Benítez ahead of the defensive midfielder Dietmar Hamann, signalling the club's intent to attack from the outset.
+On 25 May 2005, Kewell became the first Australian to win the UEFA Champions League, playing in Liverpool's penalty shoot-out victory over Milan in the final.
+(Craig Johnston, who was born in South Africa but raised in Australia, had previously won the predecessor tournament, the European Cup).
+Kewell was controversially selected by manager Rafael Benítez ahead of defensive midfielder Dietmar Hamann, signalling the club's intent to attack from the outset.
 The gamble proved unsuccessful, and an injured Kewell was substituted early in the first half with a torn abductor muscle.
-Liverpool were losing 1–0 at the time and Kewell was booed off the pitch by Liverpool fans with many suggesting he had faked the injury.
-It also emerged during the summer of 2005 that Kewell had been playing throughout the season with an undiagnosed sports hernia, also known as Gilmore's groin.
+Liverpool were losing 1–0 at the time, and Kewell was booed off the pitch by Liverpool fans, many of whom suggested he had faked the injury.
+It emerged during the summer of 2005 that Kewell had played throughout the season with an undiagnosed sports hernia, also known as Gilmore's groin.
 His record as the only Australian to win a major UEFA tournament stood until 18 May 2022, when Ajdin Hrustic became the second Australian to win a UEFA competition courtesy of Eintracht Frankfurt's victory over Rangers F.C. in the 2022 UEFA Europa League final.

-In November 2005, after recovering from the injury sustained during the final, Kewell spoke to the official Liverpool website, saying that he had a strong desire to repay his manager Rafael Benítez for showing confidence in him by fielding him in the Champions League final.
-He also thanked his wife and friends for the support shown to him while he recovered from injury.
-He also re-stated the severity of the injury which had forced him off in the final and told his doubters that they were misguided to question the severity of his injury.
+In November 2005, after recovering from the injury sustained during the final, Kewell spoke to the official Liverpool website, expressing a strong desire to repay his manager, Rafael Benítez, for showing confidence in him by fielding him in the Champions League final.
+He thanked his wife and friends for their support during his recovery.
+He also reiterated the severity of the injury that had forced him off in the final, stating that his doubters were misguided to question it.

-Kewell's form for Liverpool in the 2005–06 FA Premier League season showed what he was truly capable of, scoring goals and plenty of assists, lending support to his assertion that his prior mediocre performance was the result of poor health rather than apathy.
-Kewell scored his first league goal at Anfield in over two years when Liverpool beat Tottenham Hotspur 1–0 in January, he was also the only scorer when Liverpool beat Manchester City 1–0 at Anfield and scored the last goal in a 3–1 win over derby rivals Everton just under a month later.
-Kewell was also one of Liverpool's best performers in the FA Cup semi-final win over Chelsea which Liverpool won 2–1.
+Kewell's form in the 2005–06 FA Premier League season demonstrated his true capability, as he contributed numerous goals and assists.
+This supported his assertion that his prior struggles resulted from poor health rather than apathy.
+He scored his first league goal at Anfield in over two years when Liverpool beat Tottenham Hotspur 1–0 in January.
+He was also the lone scorer in a 1–0 home victory over Manchester City and added the final goal in a 3–1 win against derby rivals Everton less than a month later.
+Kewell was among Liverpool's best performers in their 2–1 FA Cup semi-final victory over Chelsea.